vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Support Vector Machine.md

 The goal of a support vector machine is to find the line or hyper plane of a decision boundary that best separates the classes.

+The SVM then, aims to classify datapoints based on how they deviate from the line or hyper plane of a decision boundary.

 > *In a 2-dimensional space, a line is suitable.
 In $n$ dimensional spaces, where $n > 2$, a hyperplane is needed.*

 We want to find the [[Support Vectors]] which correspond to the largest gap[^1] between the decision boundary and the datapoints by minimizing the [[Hinge Loss]].